 11.22.6.1.2 ISTA centric Scheduling operation overview

 ISTA centric scheduling FTM operation is called Non-TB operation.
 In Non-TB operation the ISTA determines the measurement timing, based on its scheduling conflicts with other activities and the parameters of the availability window which is a time window referenced to the previous measurement instance.
 During this measurement time window the ISTA may come to the channel at any time and using contention based access initiate a new measurement round.
+Because of conflict arising due to other activities, ISTA may not start measurement at start of availability window and RSTA need to wait for start of measurement phase.
+Dotted region in Figure 11-35a indicates that RSTA may not see start of measurement phase as ISTA is occupied with activities on other channel.

 CID 319 / CID320: